 Step 4 Click “Post”.

 Step 2 Type the business name in your search bar.

 Step 3 Click on the business, then click on the tab labeled “Reviews”.

 Step 4 Add a star rating in the section labeled “Rate & Review”, then leave a description (optional).

 Step 5 Click the “Post” button.

 Software like Birdeye can reduce these steps for your customers.
-Birdeye uses deep-linking to take customers right to your Google My Business page, ensuring that you get more reviews.
+Birdeye uses deep-linking to take customers right to your Google Business Profile, ensuring that you get more reviews.